Matthew Licht Named NIH T32 Fellow in CBTP!

+We are thrilled to announce that Matthew Licht has been selected as a NIH T32 Fellow in the prestigious Chemical Biology Training Program (CBTP) at Stony Brook University.
+This significant achievement is a testament to Matthew's dedication, hard work, and exceptional talent in the field of chemical biology.
+The T32 Fellowship is a highly competitive and esteemed award that supports the training of promising young scientists.
 At the Laufer Center, we have had the privilege of witnessing Matthew's growth and accomplishments firsthand.
 His innovative approach to research, combined with his passion for scientific discovery, has already made a notable impact.
 This fellowship will undoubtedly provide Matthew with new opportunities to expand his knowledge, collaborate with leading experts, and further his research endeavors.

 The Chemical Biology Training Program at Stony Brook University is renowned for its rigorous curriculum, cutting-edge research, and strong emphasis on interdisciplinary collaboration.
-As a NIH T32 Fellow, Matthew will have access to unparalleled resources, mentorship, and training, which will undoubtedly enhance his academic and professional development.
+We extend our heartfelt congratulations to Matthew on this well-deserved recognition.

 Please join us in celebrating Matthew's success and wishing him all the best as he embarks on this exciting new chapter in his career.
+Congratulations, Matthew!

 Previous